 B.10 This section provides an overview of cost considerations.
-These analyses complement the qualitative demand feedback and help inform evaluations of the relative cost effectiveness of different types of gilt issuance.
-Chart B.1 reports the evolution of nominal spot rates for several maturities since the beginning of 2021-22.1 It shows that after a period of slow decline, there have been marked changes since the second half of September, with yields now above the levels seen at the beginning of 2021-22, especially at the short and medium sectors of the curve.
-The chart also illustrates that outturn yields during the remit year may differ from observations made at the time of setting an annual remit.
+These analyses complement the qualitative demand feedback and help to inform evaluations of the relative cost effectiveness of different types of gilt issuance.
+Chart B.1 reports the evolution of nominal spot rates for several maturities since the beginning of 2022-23.27 It shows yields climbing until they peaked in October 2022, with spot rates close to 5%.
+Since then, yields have fallen with 5-year, 10-year, and 30-year spot rates between 3% and 3.75% at the end of the period.
+The chart also illustrates large changes in yields throughout the year.
+Particularly during periods of volatility, outturn yields during the financial year may differ from observations made at the time at which the annual remit is set.
 Hence, immediately observable cost factors must be weighed carefully against other considerations.

-Chart B.1 Nominal spot yield dynamics (to end-February 2022)1
+Chart B.1 Nominal spot rate dynamics (to February 2023)1

-1Daily spot rates for selected maturities from 1 April 2021 to end-February 2022.
+1Daily spot rates for selected maturities from 1 April 2023 to 27 February 2023.
+Source: DMO.